 A direction and control matter relates to the direction and control of a police force by its Chief Officer or a person carrying out that function.

 This includes complaints about the policies, procedures, or services provided by a police force.

-The Independent Police Complaints Commission (IPCC) oversees the police complaints system in England and Wales and sets the standards by which the police should handle complaints.
+The Independent Office for Police Conduct, formerly the Independent Police Complaints Commission, oversees the police complaints system in England and Wales and sets the standards by which the police should handle complaints.
 It is independent, making its decisions entirely independently of the police and government.